idris-hackers/idris-llvm/README.md

 clang myprog.s src/rts/libidris_rts.a -lgc -lgmp
 ```

-This procedure is temporary, idris-llvm will do all thhe work soon.
+This procedure is temporary, idris-llvm will do all the work soon.